sebhz/nafer/readme.md

 Checks for RSS feed to see if new articles popped up since last time checked.
-Just fire it up in a statusbar at startup and update it every 8 hours or so (or never).
+Just fire it up in a statusbar at startup and update it every day.

 Configuration and feed state stored in the same file on disk.

-Once a feed is checked, its status is cached (=written in the configuration file).
-Subsequent calls to the program will just return the cached status without polling the server.
-To force refresh, use the --uncached status.
+A one day cooldown is implemented.
+If trying to get the status more often, the server is not polled, but the latest status is returned.

 ## Arguments